paulwexler/opinions/on_coding/README.md

 so you could continue from breakpoint to breakpoint hunting for the bug with the wrong end of the telescope.

+## Error Handling

+All too often application development proceeds by implementing the "happy" path first with no regard to error handling.
+And when the error handling is finally added, no thought is given to the content of the message besides indicating that an error happened.
+These are errors which probably never happened during development, or perhaps only appeared during the initial prototyping of the resource, so an "it doesn't matter, ain't never gonna happen" attitude often prevails.

+But in time, things will go wrong.
+A configuration file gets corrupted, a disk fills up, permissions change, ...
+You want the application to not simply be a victim, but to actually aid in discovering the path to recovery.

+If you want the application to be robust, then whenever the application calls an external resource the return status should be checked.
+If it is a failure, the error message should include at a minimum
+1. The caller's view of what was attempted.
+2. The resource that was called (including all arguments if any).
+3. What the resource returned.
+Put another way,
+the message should include whatever you would display if you were in a debugger at a breakpoint where the error occurred.

+This information will serve several purposes.
+First, it will enable the developer to rapidly fix the code when the error is due to an improper call to the resource.
+Second, it will help operators diagnose the root of the problem should this error suddenly appear in production.
+Finally, if the error is actually in the resource, then the message will serve as a starting point for developers of the resource to begin debugging it.

 ## Examples

 My intent is to illustrate the concepts of coupling and cohesion